cilium/cilium/Documentation/bpf.rst

-Make sure that ``--version`` mentions ``Optimized build.``, otherwise the compilation time for programs when having LLVM in debugging mode will significantly increase (f.e., by 10x or more).
+Make sure that ``--version`` mentions ``Optimized build.``, otherwise the compilation time for programs when having LLVM in debugging mode will significantly increase (e.g. by 10x or more).

 For debugging, clang can generate the assembler output as follows: